enjoy-digital/litex/misoclib/tools/litescope/doc/source/docs/intro/about.rst

 ======================
 We love open-source hardware and like sharing our designs with others.

-LiteScope is developed and maintained by EnjoyDigital.
+LiteScope is mainly developed and maintained by EnjoyDigital.

 If you would like to know more about LiteScope or if you are already a happy user and would like to extend it for your needs, EnjoyDigital can provide standard